benedictblackhill/vt2macro/README.md

 This set of hotkeys for Vermintide 2 is based on the AutoHotkey script by j_sat https://www.twitch.tv/j_sat youtube.com/jsat7

-Most of j_sats original hotkeys are included and additional functionality has been introduced such as 'Swiftbow mode' and the suspension of all hotkeys outside the Vermintide 2 window.
+Most of j_sats original hotkeys are included and additional functionality has been introduced such as 'Swiftbow mode' and the suspension of all hotkeys while outside the Vermintide 2 window.

 NOTE: Switch weapon must be bound to T. Q toggles the hotkey and switches weapons by sending T (Line 61- vt2macro.ahk) The ability to type in in-game chat is retained by toggling the Q hotkey when a default chat-box key is pressed.